 - They may be located in floors, ceilings or walls.

-- Wall transfer grilles, door grilles and jump ducts are also helpful for maintaining a steady return air flow in homes that have a centrally located grille.
+- Wall transfer grilles, door grilles and jump ducts are helpful for maintaining a steady return air flow in homes that have a centrally located grille.

 How to Measure for Replacement Registers and Grilles

-- Remove the screws that hold the vent in place.
-Pull the vent forward and out of the opening.
+- Pull the vent forward and out of the opening.

 Things to Consider